 To interrupt the Terminal and stop any foreground execution, use one of the following key combinations:

-This causes this copy of the Terminal to exit, closing any open files and stopping any foreground execution.
+These options cause this copy of the Terminal to exit, closing any open files and stopping any foreground execution.

 If this Terminal was connected to a server at startup, it exits on its own when the communications channel is closed.

 If you accessed this Terminal via InterSystems Telnet

 in the InterSystems Launcher, then it does not exit automatically when the communications channel is closed; instead it remains active so you that can connect again via the Connect